Idresign/createServer/README.md

 follow the instruction in the readme of the git to get a client_secrets.json file for the project.

+Check if everything is fine.

 ```bash
   $> sudo python __init__.py
   ```

-To check if everything is fine, or you might be missing something.Please check on the catalog github read me of my app

 ```bash
   $> sudo deactivate